What is a Havanese?

 Fun Fact: Because their back legs are a little longer than their front, they have the most adorable bouncy gait which also gives way to many leaps and acrobatics during the zoomies and playtime.
 I love to watch them play in the backyard and trot across the room with such an effortless care-free spring in their step.

-Havanese are eager to please, very spirited, and curious in nature and form a strong bond with the people they love.
-Nicknamed the Velcro dog, they do not thrive in environments where they are left for too many hours alone, such as full-time employment outside of the home.
-They are an ideal family pet and excellent with children, though all children should be taught the proper way to handle dogs.
 Socialization, as with any dog, is important from birth and beyond to help with noise acclimation, become accustomed to grooming, to avoid anxiety in situations away from home and so that they don’t become shy of strangers which goes against their inherent outgoing trait.
-However, they each have their own personalities and not all, no matter how well socialized, will fall into the same generic personality trait of the breed!
+However, they each have their own personalities. not all, no matter how well socialized, will fall into the same generic personality trait of the breed!
 Sometimes there are some that are just simply shy around strangers until they get to know them while others can’t wait to jump in their lap and lavish them with kisses.
 To many Havanese, they believe the world revolves around them and all should lavish them with attention to which they give unabashed love in return.

 Exercise is important for all dogs to keep them healthy.
 Havanese are not a high energy dog and do not need rigorous daily exercise.
 Most are happy with a few romps in the yard, fetch, a good walk around the neighborhood, or getting in their five-minute zoomies.
 Then they easily settle down on the couch for a nap excluding puppies who come in a broad range of energy needs.
+There are however, a few exceptions and those that are extra bouncy and energetic.
+They could play endlessly!
+Typically that is a young dog trait and they settle down as they get older.

 I have barely even scratched the surface in my description of the Havanese and could probably write a book!
 If you would like to learn more, the AKC also has excellent insight into their traits and characteristics in the following link.